eProsima/Fast-DDS-monitor/docs/rst/getting_started/tutorial.rst

 Add a Second Monitor
 ====================

-One of the most useful capabilities of *Fast DDS Monitor Pro* is the ability to run several independent monitors in the same window, each watching a different DDS environment.
+A notable feature of *Fast DDS Monitor Pro* is the ability to run several independent monitors in the same window, each watching a different DDS environment.
 The image publisher used in the next section runs on domain :code:`1`, so let's start it now and add a second monitor tab for that domain.